Layer Parenting and Null Objects

 Effects and Parenting

-Effects on a parent layer that change the layer’s position, rotation, and scale also affect children, as do selected warp effects.
-Effects with this behavior have the Layer Parenting tag in the Effect Browser, and include effects such as Bend, Oscillate, Auto Shake, and Swing.
+Effects on a parent layer that change the layer's position, rotation, and scale also affect children, as do selected warp effects.
+Effects with this behavior have the Layer Parenting tag in the Effect Browser, such as Bend, Oscillate, Auto-Shake, and Swing.

 layerparenting.jpg